huiminwu/A-maze-ing/README.md

 ## Statement of Problem
 Returns the Boolean value of the statement “the maze is navigable, having a legal travel path that is continuous from start point to existing treasure”

-Navigate a maze form start to finish
+Navigate a maze from start to finish

 legal means
 - don’t cross the walls